-1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
+- 1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
 The intent of these surveys is to detect pests not known to be present in those areas of the nation where a particular commodity is grown, in a particular environment or habitat, or associated with various business models.
-A future goal of the CAPS program is to conduct national surveys and obtain a national dataset for exotic pests in commodities, habitats, and businesses of national importance.
-The following are appropriate for conducting a Designed Priority Survey in 2013, and may be approved at full funding levels.

-- Commodity-based surveys:\\ (Corn, Cotton, Oak, Pine, Small Grains, and Soybean); - Taxonomic group-based surveys:\ Exotic Wood Borer and Bark Beetle (EWB/BB) and Cyst Nematodes

-\ Not all pests listed in a commodity-based, EWB/BB, or cyst nematode survey need be targeted by an individual State.
+The goal of the CAPS program is to conduct national surveys and obtain a national dataset for exotic pests in commodities, habitats, and businesses of national importance.
+The following are appropriate for conducting a Designed Priority Survey in 2014. - Commodity-based surveys: Corn, Cotton, Oak, Pine, Small Grains, and Soybean - Taxonomic group-based surveys: Exotic Wood Borer and Bark Beetle (EWB/BB), Cyst Nematodes, and Mollusks - Not all pests listed in a commodity- or taxon-based survey need be targeted by an individual State.
 Target only those pests that are important and make biological, environmental, or economic sense to the State.
-Selecting a portion (e.g., 5 of the ten pests) of the pests listed in a commodity survey guide fulfills the requirement of conducting that survey.

-\ Grape and Stone Fruit Commodity Surveys will not be offered through CAPS for 2013 funding.
-These and other surveys that are based on Specialty Crop Commodities (e.g., Orchard (Apple, Pear, etc.), Solanaceous (Tomato, Potato, Eggplant, Pepper, etc.), Fruit Flies, and other fruit, vegetable, and specialty crop surveys) should be suggested for Farm Bill funding.
-Like-wise, Asian Defoliator surveys are more aligned with the language of the Farm Bill, and will not be supported for funding through CAPS.

-\ States are discouraged from submitting similar work plans or suggestions to both the CAPS and Farm Bill programs.
-Projects or surveys not adhering to these Guidelines may not be reviewed or funded in either venue.

-2. Bundled Surveys: The intent of the Bundled Surveys is to give the States the flexibility to design their own surveys, within certain parameters.
+Selecting a portion (e.g., 50% or greater) of the pests listed in a commodity survey guide fulfills the requirement of conducting that survey. - Fruit Commodity Surveys will not be offered through CAPS for 2014 funding.
+These and other surveys that are based on Specialty Crop Commodities (e.g., Orchard (Apple, Pear, etc.), Fruit Flies, and other fruit, vegetable, and specialty crop surveys) should be suggested for Farm Bill funding.
+Like-wise, Asian Defoliator surveys are more aligned with the language of the Farm Bill, and will not be supported for funding through CAPS. - States are discouraged from submitting similar work plans or suggestions to both the CAPS and Farm Bill programs.
+Projects or surveys not adhering to these Guidelines may not be reviewed or funded in either venue. - 2.
+Bundled Surveys: The intent of the Bundled Surveys is to give the States the flexibility to design their own surveys, within certain parameters.
 The survey must concentrate on multiple, high priority pests and efficiency of survey.
 A State may create a bundled survey that is based on a common factor, such as site, habitat, environment, business, etc., that makes biological, environmental, and/or economic sense in that State.
 The survey must include pests from the Priority Pest List (Commodity Pests [Appendix G-1] and/or Pests of Economic and Environmental Importance [Appendix G-2]).
-Pests of importance to a State not on the Priority Pest List, but in common with the other pests, may be included in the bundled survey.
+Pests of importance to a State not on the Priority Pest

+List, but in common with the other pests, may be included in the bundled survey.
 States must show justification for the bundled survey.
 An example of a Bundled Survey is a Nursery Survey with a selection of several pests from the Priority Pest List that are important to the State, with perhaps a pest or two not on the Priority Pest List, but of State importance.
 The challenge is for the States to decide what works best for the agriculture and environment in their State.
 The survey effort for pests added by the State (including diagnostics, trapping supplies, etc.) must be less than half of the cost of this particular survey.
 Surveys for pests that are established, endemic, native, or indigenous in that state for the purpose of management will not be allowed.
-Surveys that a State may choose to conduct for pests of regulatory significance within their State (see Appendix H for the Additional Pests of Regulatory Concern list) should bundle these pests with national Priority Pests in Bundled Surveys.
+Surveys that a State may choose to conduct for pests of regulatory significance within their State should bundle these pests with national Priority Pests in Bundled Surveys.
 See Appendix O for examples.